linuxmint/cinnamon-spices-themes/Cinnamox-Willow-Grove/files/Cinnamox-Willow-Grove/README.md

 The GTK2 theme requires the package `gtk2-engines-murrine` or `gtk-engine-murrine` to be installed.
 The former is a default package in Linux Mint.

 Tested on Linux Mint `18.2` & `18.3` 64bit with Cinnamon `3.4.x`, `3.6.x`, Manjaro `17.0.6` 64Bit with Cinnamon `3.6.x` and Ubuntu `17.10` with Cinnamon nightly builds.

+### Firefox fix

+If you have problems seeing text on input fields in Firefox with any particular theme this problem can be solved by adding a userContent.css file to your Firefox default profile including the line `input, textarea { color: #222; background: #eee; }`

+The theme includes a helper script that creates the userContent.css file with this content in the correct location.
+To access the tool open a terminal window and use the following command to make the script executable and launch it.

+`chmod +x ~/.themes/Cinnamox-Willow-Grove/cinnamox_firefox_fix.sh && ~/.themes/Cinnamox-Willow-Grove/cinnamon/cinnamox_firefox_fix.sh`

+## Make your own theme using Cinnamox / Oomox

+The repository at [Cinnamox_theme_master](https://github.com/smurphos/cinnamox_theme_master) includes instructions to utilise the tools provided to make your own unique Cinnamox based theme.

+The [Oomox app](https://github.com/actionless/oomox) is a GUI app to design and build themes using the [Oomox-gtk-theme](https://github.com/actionless/oomox-gtk-theme).
+From [version 1.60+](https://github.com/actionless/oomox/releases/) this app included a Cinnamon theme based on Cinnamox and has an option to export a Cinnamon theme.

 ## Changelog & Previous Releases